This post may contain affiliate links. Please read my disclosure policy for more details.

 Looking for more vegetarian or vegan appetizers?

-If you love party food and appetizers full of vegetables and flavor (I do!), check out this fantastic collection of 50+ vegan appetizers!
+If you love party food and appetizers full of vegetables and flavor (I do!), check out this fantastic collections of Italian appetizers or 50+ vegan appetizers!
 Plus, I’ve dropped here some of my favorite bruschetta and dip recipes for you, delicious and inexpensive:

 If you make these crostini with ricotta and peas or if you have any questions, let me know!
 Leave a comment, send me a message, or rate it.